 Introducing non-technological activities is a gesture to invite amateurs or people from diverse backgrounds to be involved in hacker events.
 Past /ETC workshops have included botanology, healing, video art installations, sound performances, singing, and other practices that are often undervalued by techies.
-Also, including sessions for embodiment and mindfulness, like morning yoga, or evening walks to get time away from the screen and relax, is another expression of care during feminist hacker meetings.
+Also, including sessions for embodiment and mindfulness, like morning yoga, or evening walks to have time away from the screen and relax, is another expression of care during feminist hacker meetings.
 In THF!
 2016, the organisers set up a tent, to offer space to sleep, rest from other intense activities or gather in a more private and calm environment.

 During an informal conversation with an /ETC member, we discussed how providing childcare during a hacker event would be essential in inviting more mothers, as they usually face many difficulties in finding time and energy to participate due to their parental responsibilities.
-HackerMoms space in Berkeley, California, was created to specifically address this issue, providing a playroom, a private space for breastfeeding, as well as childcare (HackerMoms, 2017).
+The HackerMoms space in Berkeley, California, was created to specifically address this issue, providing a playroom and a private space for breastfeeding, as well as childcare (HackerMoms, 2017).

 Additionally, since most feminist hacker events are self-managed, caring to organise meetings to decide, review and discuss the practices of the community is a precondition.
 During the /ETC in Athens, there was an assembly every morning, in which participants talked about the tasks of the day and assigned roles for everybody to contribute in the ways they can.
 Responsibilities included cooking, recycling, cleaning, documenting, informing and supporting in workshops.
-Moreover, on the final day of the carnival, the organisers called for a review session where people could share their thoughts, feelings and frustrations during their participation.
+Moreover, on the final day of the Carnival, the organisers called for a review session where people could share their thoughts, feelings and frustrations during their participation.
 This gathering created space for improvement based on solidarity and accountability.

 To start with, the physical space in which a community operates is worth considering, as it brings significant consequences.
 For instance, the political decision to operate in a squatted building means facing the risk of eviction.
 The ASCII hacklab that hosted Genderchangers during the ’00s started as a squat.
 After its legalisation, it faced a 900% rent increase that was impossible to afford, so activists squatted it again (ASCII, n.d.).
-Finally, it was evicted permanently in 2006, leading to the end of the hacklab in that location.
+Finally, it was evicted permanently in 2006, leading to the end of the hacklab at that location.
 The hardship of grassroots communities to find available and affordable places to host their initiatives is one of the reasons why they can be unsustainable.

-Furthermore, the organisers of an international feminist tech event, come up against multiple bureaucratic and political obstacles, according to the social, political and economic conditions of each hosting country.
+Furthermore, the organisers of an international feminist tech event inevitably face multiple bureaucratic and political obstacles, according to the social, political and economic conditions of each hosting country.
 Aileen Derieg, translator and author, actively involved in the independent art scene in Austria, has been a member of the Genderchangers and co-organised the Eclectic Tech Carnival 2007.
 In her essay Things Can Break, she describes the distinct problems that occurred during the organisation of /ETC in Timisoara and Linz.
 In Timisoara, Romania, in 2006, the international and local organisers faced the issue of not having any basic infrastructure, even electricity, to set up the event.
 It required extensive efforts and hard work, to finally make it happen.
 On the contrary, in Linz, Austria, the next year, there was already well-established equipment and infrastructure available, though in that case, other hurdles appeared:

 When announcements were sent out that registration for /ETC 2007 in Linz was open, over twenty registrations were received from Africa, mostly from Ethiopia and Ghana.
 After it was made clear that, as an all-volunteer effort, /ETC had no funding whatsoever for travel costs, only two women were left who succeeded in obtaining sponsorship for their travel costs, but they still had to apply for a visa to enter Austria in the heart of Fortress Europe (Aileen Derieg, 2007).

-We don't have an agenda of creating profit or becoming famous.
+We don’t have an agenda of creating profit or becoming famous.
 The event is very organic, it just happens and grows.
 All the friendships among our community have grown out of our events and meetings.
 We have cultivated this little subculture to work together.
 Doing work is just as important as spending time together.
-We learn and understand where someone's strengths and weaknesses lie.
-I don't get angry when somebody promises to do a poster and they don't make it.
-Oh well, that's probably because she is working at the moment, or she is having problems with her partner etc. It's fascinating to see all of these women, dedicating hours and hours, for these events to happen.
+We learn and understand where someone’s strengths and weaknesses lie.
+I don’t get angry when somebody promises to do a poster and they don’t make it.
+Oh well, that’s probably because she is working at the moment, or she is having problems with her partner etc. It’s fascinating to see all of these women, dedicating hours and hours, for these events to happen.
 New people meet old members and decide to build new initiatives in their hometowns.
 It certainly has a network effect.
 The energy, the positivity, gives power to more people.
 When I was a girl scout, and we went hiking in the mountain, the rule was that you travel at the pace of the slowest.
-If you're alone in the mountains, you won't survive a storm.
-After all these years, I'm still here.
-This is all my own choice, and I enjoy it (In person interview, 16 Nov 2019).
+If you’re alone in the mountains, you won’t survive a storm.
+After all these years, I’m still here.
+This is all my own choice, and I enjoy it (in-person interview, 16 Nov 2019).

 This essay unfolds the phenomenon of gender exclusions appearing in current male-dominated tech and hacker culture, and it presents various feminist approaches that respond to this issue.
 At first, it looks at the genealogy of hacking, in an attempt to interpret and contextualise the creation of a massively white, male field.
 It observes how the complexities of hacker ethics and aesthetics brought the rise of the hacker, as a title of honour.
 It questions who fits in hackerspaces and unpacks abstract claims for openness that rather hide the reproduction of privileges in existing power structures.
-Womxn\*, as minority groups in the field of network computing, have, since its early years, felt the urgency to gather in their own online spaces, to organise defence methods against sexism and harassment incidents, to support each other and create solidarity bonds.
+Womxn*, as minority groups in the field of networked computing, have, since its early years, felt the urgency to gather in their own online spaces, to organise defence methods against sexism and harassment incidents, to support each other and to create solidarity bonds.
 Their shared stories, memories and hurtful experiences, documented in mailing lists, wikis, blogs, Usenet groups and IRC channels, started to form their collective identity; they became sisters in the field of systems, aka systers.

 A Feminist Server Manifesto

-In 2013, Constant, a non-profit, artist-run organization in Brussels, hosted the workshop Are you being served?
+In 2013, Constant, a non-profit, artist-run organization in Brussels, hosted the workshop Are You Being Served?
 During the session: First Feminist Server Summit, artists and activists reflected on questions around the potential of a Feminist Server practice.
 The collective discussions brought the following outcome: